iKWETA Safari Camp

 – We have phased out use of plastic water bottles, disposable plastic picnic food containers and cutlery at our Camp.

-– We grow most of our own fresh vegetables, herbs and fruits, and pick directly from the garden, prepare and serve.
+– We grow most of our own fresh vegetables, herbs and fruits.
+This is part of our business model to offer our guests Best Value for Money.
+Thus, when in season, we pick directly from our gardens or greenhouses, prepare and serve…

 Amenities